masonfmatthews/rails_assignments/projects/novel_api/README.md

 * You must consume at least two publicly available APIs on two different data sets (e.g. two API requests from the GitHub API are not sufficient).
 A few links to public data set directories are given below.
 * You must consume (and use) at least five data points from your incoming APIs.
 * You must merge this data in some meaningful and interesting way.
 * You must display this merged data in a JSON API of your own making.
-The api must be accessible under `/api/v1/`.
+The api must be accessible under `/api/v1/...`.
+* Your API must have at least two different endpoints (e.g. `/api/v1/search` and `/api/v1/details`)
+* Each endpoint must accept at least two parameters to allow users to ask a variety of questions.
 * You must write clear API documentation in your README.
+Give an explicit list of all your endpoints and their parameters.
+Ideally, your README will also include sample output for each of your endpoints.

 Authentication is optional.